mostafa-ehab22/OLX-Web-Scraper/README.md

 - **Language Compatibility**: Supports both Arabic and English site languages.

 # Compatibility
-This script is designed to work with webpages in both Arabic and English.
+This script is designed to work with webpages in both English and Arabic.
 It uses regex to handle different currency formats and symbols, making it versatile for various international sites.

 ## Prerequisites